BruceEckel/ThinkingInPython/html/_sources/Jython.txt

 	    for i in xrange(10):
 	            oct(i)
         print time.time() - start

+..  note:: The ``timeit`` module in the alpha distribution could not be used as it tries to turn off the Java garbage collector.

 If you run this program under both cpython and Jython, you'll see that the timed loop produces very similar results; Jython 2.5 is in beta so